Diketene/wigcpp/README.md

-# Wigcpp: A Wigner-3j 6j and 9j Symbol Calculator Written in C++ 17
+# Wigcpp: A Wigner-3j 6j and 9j Symbol Calculation Library Written in C++ 17

 ## Brief